NiGhTTraX/mugshot/DOCS.md

 If none of the provided adapters suit you, you can just roll your own by implementing the [`Browser` interface](./docs/interfaces/browser.html).
 To validate your implementation you can use the [contract tests package](./packages/contracts).

+## How to read these docs

+Docs are generated from the commented codebase using [typedoc](https://typedoc.org/).
+A good place to start navigating them is the main [`Mughsot` class docs](./docs/classes/mugshot.html).
+You can also use the search function in the top bar.

-## Basic example
+## Getting started

 If you have an existing testing suite then it will be straightforward to add Mugshot to it.
 If you're starting from scratch then you can choose your favorite tools, Mugshot doesn't impose anything on you like a test runner or a particular way to write the tests.

-You can think of Mugshot as providing an assertion - "expect this part of the UI to look the same as last time".
-A visual test would typically look like:
+Mugshot expects you to setup the testing environment.
+For instance, if you're planning to take screenshots of a website then you need to

-1. Open the app.
+1. Open the browser.
-2. Navigate to the screen you wish to check.
+1. Navigate to the website you want to test.
-3. Interact with the UI (scroll, click a button, input some text in a form etc.).
+1. Interact with the UI (scroll, click a button, input some text in a form etc.).
-4. Run the Mugshot assertion.

-The first 3 steps are fully in your control - you are responsible for setting the test up.
 Once everything is set you just call [`Mugshot.check`](./docs/classes/mugshot.html#check) and Mugshot will take care of taking a new screenshot, comparing it to the baseline, producing diffs and returning a passing or a failing result.

-Here is an example of a test that makes sure a website doesn't have any visual changes using [WebdriverIO](https://webdriver.io/):
+The following example illustrates the basics.
+It uses [WebdriverIO](https://webdriver.io/) to control a browser and [Jest](https://jestjs.io/) to run the test:

 ```typescript
 import Mugshot, {